cmaxw/devchat-eleventy/src/my-ruby-story/mrs-101-taylor-jones.md

   - podcast
   - Charles Max Wood
   - Taylor Jones
+question1: ''
 ---
 My Ruby Story this week welcomes Taylor Jones, Support Engineer at Heroku.
+Charles asks Taylor how he ended up at Heroku.
+Taylor shares his journey after majoring in Computer Science at Auburn University.

+Taylor had a lot of downtime in his first job so he started learning Rails online.
+Then after he graduated he was able to get more chances working full time with Ruby.
+He then started speaking at conferences such as RailsConf.

 ****